Dominik Sokolović: The Diocese of Trebinje-Mrkan

 The Ottoman authorities noticed intensified activity of the Austrians and became suspicious of Sokolović's role.
-During a visitation, Soklović conducted a census of the population in Trebinje-Mrkan.
+During a visitation, Soklović censuses the population in Trebinje-Mrkan.
 The census recorded 90 Catholic households with 1,011 inhabitants.
 Ivica Puljić, writing about Sokolović's visitation, cites a document from 5 July 1821, which describes how the Ottoman officials, suspicious of Sokolović's activity, obstructed his visitation and inquired why he made the official visits instead of a bishop.
-Sokolović bribed Ottoman officials in order to continue his visitations, and despite their suspicions, continued his work.
+Sokolović bribed Ottoman officials to continue his visitations and, despite their suspicions, continued his work.

 In 1828, Pope Leo XII ordered the Archdiocese of Dubrovnik reduced to the status of a diocese, making it equal to Trebeinje-Mrkan and therefore illogical for a vicar of another diocese to control the other.
-In order to reflect the equal status of the two dioceses, Sokolović named a local priest Vidoje Maslać his coadjutor in 1835, granting him wide authority within the diocese.
+To reflect the equal status of the two dioceses, Sokolović named a local priest, Vidoje Maslać, his coadjutor in 1835, granting him broad authority within the diocese.

-Sokolović also cared for raising the local clergy and in December 1836 sent two candidate priests to the Illyrian College in Loreto.
+Sokolović also cared for raising the local clergy and, in December 1836, sent two candidate priests to the Illyrian College in Loreto.

-Upon Sokolović's death in 1837, despite continued insistence by the clergy of Trebinje-Mrkan to elevate one of their own priests, the Austrian diplomacy appointed another diocesan administrator from Dubrovnik, Nikola Đuran as the new bishop.
+Upon Sokolović's death in 1837, despite continued insistence by the clergy of Trebinje-Mrkan to elevate one of their priests, the Austrian diplomacy appointed another diocesan administrator from Dubrovnik, Nikola Đuran, as the new bishop.

 Death

 Sokolović died in Dubrovnik on 1 October 1837 and is buried in Danče.
 Although the clergy of Trebinje-Mrkan requested the Propaganda to appoint Maslać as the new bishop, the Dubrovnik chapter chose Nikola Đuran as the new diocesan administrator.
-Though the appointment of Đuran was not in accordance with the canon law, the Austrian government pressured Pope Gregory XVI to approve the decision of the Dubrovnik chapter and Đuran became Sokolović's successor.
+Though the appointment of Đuran was uncanonical, the Austrian government pressured Pope Gregory XVI to approve the decision of the Dubrovnik chapter, and Đuran became Sokolović's successor.
 The status of Trebinje-Mrkan was further subordinated to Dubrovnik when the pope made the bishops of Dubrovnik permanent apostolic administrators of Trebinje-Mrkan in 1839.